ubuntu-mate/ubuntu-mate.org/pages/about.md

   * Increase both Ubuntu and MATE Desktop user adoption.
   * Ubuntu alternative for computers that aren't powerful enough to run a composited desktop.
   * First choice Ubuntu platform for remote workstation solutions such as [LTSP](http://www.ltsp.org/) and [X2Go](http://x2go.org).
-  * Restore the halcyon days of Ubuntu before [Unity](https://unity.ubuntu.com/) was introduced.
+  * Recreate the halcyon days of Ubuntu for users who prefer a traditional desktop metaphor.
   * Use themes and artwork similar to Ubuntu so that Ubuntu MATE is immediately familiar.
   * When possible contribute to [Debian](http://www.debian.org) so both the Debian and Ubuntu communities benefit.
   * Package selection will favour functionality and stability over lightness and whimsy.
-  * Provide a refuge for Linux users who prefer a traditional desktop metaphor.
   * Get adopted as an official Ubuntu *"flavour"*.

 ## Frequently Asked Questions